russellgordon/ics4u-2023-24/src/site/notes/Activities/Possible Group Software Development Initiatives.md

 Would require cloud syncing, likely with Firebase.

+### Check In

+An app that scans QR codes printed on the back of LCS keycards.

+A faculty member will use the app to check-in students to breakfast in the Dining Hall, and potentially in other locations such as Math Evening Support, the Evening Support Program, Saturday Study, or within groups during Intersession Days.

+When the QR code is scanned, information about which student checked-in is sent to a Google Sheet for summarization and follow-up as needed.

 ### AED Finder

 Tells you where, and provides mapping guidance to find, automatic emergency defibrillator devices within the LCS and the broader community.